 Weather for the blind is a live streaming site of a musical instrument which is played by the weather.
-The base station - pictured in the foreground – is called Weather Warlock and is located in New Orleans Louisiana.
+The base station - pictured in the foreground – is called Weather Warlock and is currently located in New Orleans, LA.
 The weather sensors – pictured in the distant surf – are mounted to a post and detect temperature, wind, sun, and rain.
 This all analog synthesizer produces a wide range of tones and harmonics based around a consonant F major chord with special audio events occurring during sunrise and sunset.
 Weather Warlock is currently on display at the Odgen Museum of Southern Art in New Orleans, Louisiana and will be located there for approximately three months.
 The stream may fall in and out during that time due to internet failures in the museum.
 If that is the case, please visit the ARCHIVES to enjoy past weather entries.
 This instrument evolved from an earlier incarnation called “Weather Witch”, developed by Mars Brown and Quintron.
-The very first prototype was called “Singing House” and was funded by Delaney Martin.
+The very first prototype was called “Singing House” and was funded by N.O.Airlift.

 Since 2011 Quintronics – the company which brought you the Drum Buddy – has been actively developing a low voltage weather controlled drone synthesizer.
 Base station number 1, called WEATHER WARLOCK was finally finished in the Spring of 2014 at the Robert Rauschenberg Foundation in Captiva, Florida.
 Weather Warlock evolved out of an earlier project Called Weather Witch.